Mentuhui

-The Mentuhui (门徒会 (apostles' assembly)), also known as the Three-Redemptive Christ sect (三赎基督 (sān shú jīdū)), is a Christian doomsday new religious movement in China.
+The Mentuhui (门徒会 (apostles' assembly)), also known as the Three-Redemptive Christ sect (三赎基督 (sān shú jīdū)), is a Christian doomsday and new religious movement in China.

 The group was founded in Shaanxi in 1989 by former Shouter Ji Sanbao (季三保), who claimed to be the Second Coming of Jesus Christ.
 He ordained 12 "disciples", leading to the group being known as the apostles' assembly.

 By 1995, the group claimed to have over 250,000 followers.
 By 1999, it may have had more than half a million members.
 In 2013, the sect had approximately 100,000 members in Guizhou. and had a presence in Shaanxi, Gansu, Hebei, Qinghai, Hunan, Jiangsu, Yunnan, Shandong, Sichuan and Xinjiang.

 The Mentuhui was banned in China in 1990 and included on the government list of xiéjiào in 1995.
 There have been numerous arrests of members since then.
 The most recent crackdown was in summer 2020, when police arrested almost 100 members in Baotou and another 100 members in Dezhou.